 Tim has $63,000 in operating cash flow at this time.
 This number shows that Tim can run his operation and still has an additional $63,000 to utilize for growth or other company initiatives.

-Now, there are plenty of factors that could influence just how accurate this amount is — such as factoring in investment costs or financing.
-It's another simple step that involves subtracting loan payments or investment in machinery or equipment.
+Now, plenty of factors could influence just how accurate this amount is — such as factoring in investment costs or financing.
+It's another simple step that involves subtracting loan payments or investments in machinery or equipment.
 So, if Tim took out a $10,000 loan and invested in a new scissor lift for $2,000 — he would need to subtract an additional $12,000 from his OCF, leaving him with $51,000.

 Using an OCF Formula For Your Business